doehun/Portfolio/JHU Data Science Hackathon/README.md

 # Welcome to the JHU DaSH!
 ## JHU Data Science Hackathon was held from Sep 21, 2015 to Sep 23, 2015
-## Here is the link to the event: [\title]https://www.regonline.com/builder/site/Default.aspx?EventID=1692764&[title]
+## Here is the link to the event: https://www.regonline.com/builder/site/Default.aspx?EventID=1692764&

 * This is a copy of the repository, originally from https://github.com/emilliman5/Alzheimers_Dash
-* We were on the team studying effects of Alzheimer

 ## tl;dr